drakkan/sftpgo/scripts/README.md

 python sftpgo_api_cli.py --help
 ```

-Basically there is a subcommand for each REST API and a two global arguments
+Basically there is a subcommand for each REST API and a two global arguments:

  - `debug`, default disabled, print useful debug info.
  - `base_url`, default `http://127.0.0.1:8080`.
 Base URL for SFTPGo REST API